 AUTHORITY AND PERMISSION TO USE PERSONAL INFORMATION.
 RELEVANT CONDITIONS.

 I am issuing this Privacy Notice because of my duties under the General Data Protection Regulation which came into force on 25 May 2018.
 I’m setting out in this Privacy Notice the grounds on which I will deal with personal information belonging to you and to other people and some common examples.
-Stricter rules apply to some types of personal information which may be described as special category data and criminal offence data (please click to find out what these are) [see Note 4.1, delete these square brackets from your final privacy notice].
+Stricter rules apply to some types of personal information which may be described as special category data and criminal offence data.
 I am also letting you know what conditions apply (often to protect your privacy) to how I can deal with personal information.
 If unusual circumstances arise not covered by this Privacy Notice, I will address these when I am communicating with you.

 (a) Public interest and official authority.
 You may ask me to make a representation on your behalf to a Department or State agency or ask a Minister a parliamentary question/raise a commencement matter in the Seanad (Senate) where the subject matter includes personal information about you.
 If the representation or request you make to me is on behalf of a third person, you will need to show me that you have that third person’s consent.
 This does not apply if you show to me that the third person is, because of physical or mental incapacity, or because (s)he is too young, incapable of giving the consent.